Nexosis/sampledata/README.md

 Location D is vetted for impact analysis, with an impact date range of 2015-10-11 through 2015-12-31.

 The simplest way to get these data sets into your account is with a [Url import](http://docs.nexosis.com/guides/importingdata).
 For the Url parameter, simply provide the 'raw' Github link to the file (e.g. https://raw.githubusercontent.com/Nexosis/sampledata/master/LocationC.csv)

+Cardio dataset is a derivative of http://odds.cs.stonybrook.edu/cardiotocogrpahy-dataset/, with key and target fields added.